TYPO3-Solr/solr-typo3-devbox/README.md

 # solr-typo3-devbox

-Vagrant recipe to provsion a box with TYPO3 6.2.x and 7.6.x to try TYPO3 and tx_solr
+Vagrant recipe to provision a box with TYPO3 6.2.x / 7.6.x / 8.7.x  to try TYPO3 and tx_solr

 ## How to start